 Three Judges shall use the "ten point must system" to score the contest.
 The Winner of a round must be awarded ten (10) points while the Loser receives anywhere from nine (9) to seven (7) points, depending on the decisiveness by which the round was won.
 In the rare instance that there is an even round, a score of 10-10 is given.

-The Judges shall evaluate mixed martial arts techniques in the order they appear below, giving most weight in scoring to effective striking, effective grappling, effective takedowns, effective aggression, control of the contest area, and defence.
+The Judges shall evaluate Submission Grappling techniques, such as:-